webplatform/docs-wpd/Projects/SSO/Login_Workflows/index.md

 ** Return an HTTP status code: <tt>204</tt> if it worked, <tt>4xx</tt> if it didn’t, <tt>5xx</tt> if an unexpected backend error happened. (see [[WPD:Projects/SSO/How we implemented it#1.2.4 Return an HTTP response]])

 '''NOTE''': This workflow is subject to change, the details is described in [[WPD:Projects/SSO/Improvements roadmap#Recovering session data]].

+== Reference ==

+* [http://www.whatcodecraves.com/posts/2012/01/11/backbonejs-sessions-and-authentication Sessions and authentication] describes how a session works, you can ignore what is specific to backbone.